rivasulthq/UI-UX-Sample-Project/README.md

 These simple Design task is just to warm you up ahead of the projects, you can upload your designs to Dribbble and Behance.

+You can use the hashtag #rivasult and also tag us on social media @rivasulthq

 ### Simple UX Design Task
 * Conduct a User Survey
 * Create a Simple User Persona